carbon-language/carbon-lang/docs/design/generics/terminology.md

 by that parameter, for example it could define a family of functions instead of a single one.

-## Generic versus template parameters
+## Checked versus template parameters

-When we are distinguishing between generics and templates in Carbon, it is on a parameter by parameter basis.
-A single function can take a mix of regular, generic, and template parameters.
+When we distinguish between checked and template generics in Carbon, it is on a parameter by parameter basis.
+A single function can take a mix of regular, checked, and template parameters.

 -   **Regular parameters**, or "dynamic parameters", are designated using the "\<name>`:` \<type>" syntax (or "\<value>").
--   **Generic parameters** are designated using `:!` between the name and the type (so it is "\<name>`:!` \<type>").
+-   **Checked parameters** are designated using `:!` between the name and the type (so it is "\<name>`:!` \<type>").
 -   **Template parameters** are designated using "`template` \<name>`:!`
     \<type>".

-The syntax for generic and template parameters was decided in [questions-for-leads issue #565](https://github.com/carbon-language/carbon-lang/issues/565).
+The syntax for checked and template parameters was decided in [questions-for-leads issue #565](https://github.com/carbon-language/carbon-lang/issues/565).

-Expected difference between generics and templates:
+Expected difference between checked and template parameters:

 <table>
   <tr>
-   <td><strong>Generics</strong>
+   <td><strong>Checked</strong>
    </td>
-   <td><strong>Templates</strong>
+   <td><strong>Template</strong>
    </td>
   </tr>
   <tr>